okok147/Flutter-UI-Reality/friendly_forest_02/README.md

      -Container(Row contains Row + Column) , Container(IconButton,Press>dismis +animation if okay)
      -(build a widget to avoid hard coding)
      - Class for storing different data
+     * Problem: The info page is overflowed by keyboard when restarting the app without dismissing the keyboard.
-     * Challenge: to dismiss the keyboard when launch the app,but still usable in TextField
+     * Solution: (Challenge)to dismiss the keyboard when launch the app,but still usable in TextField

    Useful Resources: